autowarefoundation/autoware.universe/f1tenth/readme.md

 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```

-Record a trajectory and save at your preferred path
+Record a trajectory and save at your preferred path.
+To stop recording, Ctrl + C and your path will be automatically saved.

 ```(bash)
 # Terminal 3